redhat-actions/push-to-registry/README.md

 If the image to push is present in both the Docker and Podman image storage, the action will push the image which was more recently built, and log a warning.

-If an image was pulled from the Docker image storage into the Podman storage, it will be cleaned up from the Podman storage before the action exits.
+If the action pulled an image from the Docker image storage into the Podman storage, it will be cleaned up from the Podman storage before the action exits.

 ## Troubleshooting
 Note that quay.io repositories are private by default.<br>